Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryUnsyncedBorrowsRequest"></a>

 ### QueryUnsyncedBorrowsRequest
-QueryUnsyncedBorrowsParams is the params for a filtered unsynced borrows query
+QueryUnsyncedBorrowsRequest is the request type for the Query/UnsyncedBorrows RPC method.

 | Field | Type | Label | Description |